Updated July 30th, 2019

-- What are the best production music libraries for [hip-hop, folk/ singer-songwriter/ ambient music/ electronic music/ fill in the blank]?
+What are the best production music libraries for hip-hop/folk/electronic/[fill-in-the-blank]?

-I’m going to answer ALL of these questions for you and tell you exactly WHERE to submit your music.
+I’m going to answer ALL of these questions and tell you exactly WHERE to submit your music.

 I recommend this to everyone who is starting out in the music licensing business.
 Why?